psujit/currency-converter/README.md

 ## General Information
 - This is a tool to convert currency from one to another.
-- This tool can be integrated directly into an HTML page (More on that later).
 - User can select the base currency and target currency and the amount to convert.
 - The result will be displayed below the fields.
 - The user can also see the exchange rate used for the conversion and the reverse exchange rate.
 - The tool uses the [Frankfurter App](https://www.frankfurter.app/) to get the latest exchange rates provided by the European Central Bank.
+- This tool can be integrated directly into an HTML page.

 ## Technologies Used